jmedel1/CS330-Final-Project/README.md

 ## How can computer science help me in reaching my goals?

 Computer science strengthens my problem-solving skills and structured thinking.
-It teaches me how to break down complex systems and build them step by step, which applies to many areas of technology.
+It teaches me how to break down complex systems and build them step by step.
+These skills apply to many different areas of technology.

 ## How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?